wanxttt/SAB-Squad/Problem  Statement.md

 # AiVa – Where AI Meets Human Care

-## Problem Statement
+# Problem Statement

-The major problem is that people suffering from chronic diseases, elderly individuals, and physically disabled persons often miss their medication dosage due to forgetfulness.
+The major problem is that the person who are suffering from the chronic disease
+And elder people And physically disabled miss their dosage as they forget to take

-Timely medication is critical for maintaining good health.
-Sometimes, patients even forget whether they have already taken their medicine or not, which may lead to serious health issues.
+the medicine and timely medication is required for their health sometimes they even
+forget whether they have taken the medicine or not so it may cause serious health issues

-To solve this problem, we have developed a solution called **AiVa – Where AI Meets Human Care**.
+for solving this problem we have made a solution "AiVa - Where Ai meets Human Care"